tcflanag/journal_icon_numbers/README.md

 To use, just drag correctly named journals to your map.
 The icon will be automatically selected to match the name.
 Alternatively, you can manually enter the icon text in the Map Note Configuration window.

 You can select a default global style of shape, color and font in the settings menu, and also override all of thm on a per-pin basis.

 The above screenshot uses the [Backgroundless Pins](https://foundryvtt.com/packages/backgroundless-pins/) mod which is highly recommended.

-## Known issues
-* If you not seeing the new preview feature, or are having bugs with 0.7.X, please uninstall and reinstall the mod.
-Versions prior to 1.0.10 had a bad manifest, and hence do not update without uninstalling.

 ## Questions
 Feel free to contact me on Discord @ChrisF#4895, by filing an issue on GitLab, or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).